Targeting Completeness: Automated Complexity Analysis of Integer Programs: Runtime and Size Bounds for Solvable Loops

 By the induction hypothesis, the closed forms $\cl{x_1},\ldots,\cl{x_k}$ are unit.
 We insert them into $p$ such that we obtain the expression $\sum_{j = 1}^m p_j \cdot n^{a_j} \cdot b_j^n$ (see \eqref{thm:completeness_label1} below).
 This expression is unit, because being unit is closed under addition and multiplication, i.e., if $p,q$ are unit poly-exponential expressions, then $p + q$ and $p \cdot q$ are unit poly-exponential expressions as well.

 So, after commuting both sums in \eqref{thm:completeness_label2}, it remains to show that $q_j$ can be transformed into a unit poly-exponential expression.
 In \cite[Thm.\ 12]{frohn2019TerminationTriangularInteger} it is shown how to transform $q_j$ into a poly-exponential expression.
-Note that only $c^{n - i}$ or $b_j^{i - 1}$ lead to exponential factors $c^n$ resp.\ $b^n$.
-However, we have both $|b| \leq 1$ (by the induction hypothesis) and $|c| \leq 1$ (since $\update_t'$ is unit).
+Note that only $c^{n - i}$ or $b_j^{i - 1}$ lead to exponential factors $c^n$ or $b_j^n$, respectively.
+However, we have both $|c| \leq 1$ (since $\update_t'$ is unit) and $|b_j| \leq 1$ (by the induction hypothesis).